Aditya-y9/GeneticAlgorithm/README.md

 2. Install Pygame by running the following command in the terminal: `pip install pygame`
 3. Download the `main.py` file from this repository
 4. Run the `main.py` file using Python

-## License

-This code is licensed under the MIT License.
-See the `LICENSE` file for more information.

 ## Pygame Library